 The debugger normally stops a process when it is first attached, when it execs, when it is about to exit, or when it forks.
 Check the conditions for which you want the process to continue running.
-See "set-resume" on page 6-71.
+See "set-resume" on page 6-72.

+Searching

-Searching Indicate whether you want searching to be case-sensitive.
+Indicate whether you want searching to be case-sensitive.
 This affects the forward-search and reverse-search commands, and is the initial setting for find bars.
+See "set-search" on page 6-71.

+Data Panel

-See "set-search" on page 6-69.
-Data Panel Select the default number of stack frames to display in a data panel (assuming at least that many stack frames exist).
+Select the default number of stack frames to display in a data panel (assuming at least that many stack frames exist).
 Select the number of indices to show when treating a pointer as an array.
-See "Data Panel Call Stack Frames" on page 8-80 and "Data Panel Pointer Array Dimension" on page 8-81.
-Display Limits Select the display limits for array elements, string characters and addresses in location specifier listings.
+See "Data Panel Call Stack Frames" on page 8-82 and "Data Panel Pointer Array Dimension" on page 8-84.

+Display Limits

+Select the display limits for array elements, string characters and addresses in location specifier listings.
 These limits are to prevent large amounts of output from overwhelming the display.
+See "set-limits" on page 6-62.

+Source Panel Keystrokes

-See "set-limits" on page 6-61.
-Source Panel Keystrok es You can perform many actions by pressing keys when the keyboard focus is in the source panel.
+You can perform many actions by pressing keys when the keyboard focus is in the source panel.
 Use this control to turn source panel keystrokes on or off.
 See "Source Panel Keystrokes" on page 8-59.

+Source File Size

+Select the maximum number of bytes a source file can have to be displayed in a source panel.
+This is useful for extremely large source files which overwhelm NightView due to the overhead involved in building individual widgets associated with each line.
+The number is in units of 1000 bytes.
+The default value is 4000, which indicates ~4MB.
+The source for files that exceed the limit are not displayed, but the assembly associated with the function associated with the current stack frame within the file is displayed.
+See "set-limits" on page 6-62.